sohambhattacharyya/sohambhattacharyya.github.io/_posts/2025-06-18-eng2beng:-A-Simple-Easy-to-follow-Tutorial-to-a-Tiny-English-to-Bengali-Machine-Translation-Model-Using-Transformer-Architecture.markdown

 #### Tokenization

-We use a freely available Hugging Face dataset (Hemanth-thunder/english-to-bengali-mt).
-We want a dataset small enough that you can train on it in a few hours, but big enough to learn non-trivial mappings.
+We use a freely available Hugging Face dataset *(Hemanth-thunder/english-to-bengali-mt)*.
+We want a dataset small enough that is trainable in a few hours, but big enough to learn non-trivial mappings.

 For tokenization, we train two separate SentencePiece BPE models — one for English and one for Bengali.
 Each uses a vocab size of 32,000 tokens.